 The characters are also strong.
 Carrie is painfully shy and awkward and although the reader is invited to pity her and sympathise with her, it is all too easy to see why she is the victim of other children's taunts and bullying.
 Her progression from a weak child, to what she becomes at the end of the story is well thought out and chilling.

 My favourite character however is Carrie's mother, Margaret.
-A devout Christian fundamentalist, Margaret believes all things to do with human body and sex are sins, which leads to a very awkward scene in the girls locker rooms at the beginning of the book, and regularly punishes Carrie for her perceived transgressions. it is easy to see how Carrie has turned out the way she has, when raised by a woman such as this.
+A devout Christian fundamentalist, Margaret believes all things to do with the human body and sex are sins, which leads to a very awkward scene in the girls locker rooms at the beginning of the book, and regularly punishes Carrie for her perceived transgressions.
+It is easy to see how Carrie has turned out the way she has, when raised by a woman such as this.

 As well as being a great book, Carrie has been adapted into a movie of the same name, released in 1976, starring Oscar nominated Sissy Spacek and Piper Laurie as Carrie and Margaret repectively, as well as a young John Travolta.
-It has also been made into Broadway musical.
+It has also been made into a Broadway musical.

-Published in 1983, 'Christine' is another classic Stephen King novel.
-Christine is a red and white 1958 Plymouth Fury, bought by nerdy teenager Arnie, despite the his best friend Dennis' best efforts to talk him out of it.
+Published in 1983, Christine is another classic Stephen King novel.
+Christine is a red and white 1958 Plymouth Fury, bought by nerdy teenager Arnie, despite his best friend Dennis's best efforts to talk him out of it.
 Christine is in a bad state when Arnie first comes across her, but he starts to restores her.
 As he does, his own appearance improves, seemingly in tandem with Christine's, i.e. his spots start to disappear, he becomes more confident etc. As Arnie gets more and more withdrawn and obsessed with Christine, mysterious deaths start happening and Dennis learns more about the history of Christine and her previous owner.

-'Christine' was also made into a film in the same year, directed by John Carpenter, starring Keith Gordon and John Stockwell.
+Christine was also made into a film in the same year, directed by John Carpenter, starring Keith Gordon and John Stockwell.

-The first Stephen King story I came across (although admittedly in film form), 'It' features for me the most memorable of King's characters, Pennywise the clown.
+The first Stephen King story I came across (although admittedly in film form), It features for me the most memorable of King's characters, Pennywise the clown.

-Set in the fictional town of Derry, Maine, 'It' simultaneously tells the story of seven young children who gather together to tackle a supernatural power which is murdering the children of the town, alongside the story of the children returning to Derry as adults to once again tackle the returning power.
+Set in the fictional town of Derry, Maine, It simultaneously tells the story of seven young children who gather together to tackle a supernatural power which is murdering the children of the town, alongside the story of the children returning to Derry as adults to once again tackle the returning power.

 Pennywise the clown also makes a fantastic villain.
 Clowns are scary from the start, but a clown who actively kidnaps and murders children is particularly chilling.
 The first time we meet Pennywise is the scene from the film that has stuck with me the most over the years, and its telling in the book is no less scary.